KxSystems/arrowkdb/examples/README.md

   ]
 ```

-It is left as an exercise to write the schema and array data to Parquet or Arrow files
+It is left as an exercise to write the schema and array data to Parquet or Arrow files.
+Remember to use Parquet v2.0 otherwise the `timestamp(ns)` datatype will be converted to `timestamp(us)` resulting in a loss of precision.